thitlwincoder/browser_data/README.md

   browser_data: latest
 ```

-Next we need to install this
+Next, we need to install this

 ```sh
 # Dart